Nathanbn123/Tamagotchi/README.md

 ## Description

-_This application is a doctor search engine which will allow the user to search for specific doctors in their area!_
+_This application is functinoal pet Tamagotchi, it requires food, sleep and most importantly, love._

 ## Planning